YassElya/eCommerce_Assignment1/README.md

 # eCommerce_Assignment1
-This our assignment 1 (Yassine El Yamani, Amirreza Saeidi & Damiano Visalli)
+This our assignment 1 (Yassine El Yamani)